typelevel/fs2/concurrency-primitives.md

     _ <- service.startPublisher.concurrently(service.startSubscribers)
   } yield ()

-  override def run(args: List[String]): IO[ExitCode] =
+  def run: IO[Unit] = program.compile.drain
-    program.compile.drain.as(ExitCode.Success)
 }
-}
 ```

 ### Shared Resource

 When multiple processes try to access a precious resource you might want to constraint the number of accesses.
-Here is where `cats.effect.concurrent.Semaphore[F]` comes in useful.
+Here is where `cats.effect.std.Semaphore[F]` comes in useful.

 Three processes are trying to access a shared resource at the same time but only one at a time will be granted access and the next process have to wait until the resource gets available again (availability is one as indicated by the semaphore counter).